I Want To...

 What is Zika virus?

 Zika is a mosquito-borne virus similar to dengue fever, yellow fever or West Nile virus.
-Zika infection is primarily spread by Aedes aegypti mosquitos.
+Zika infection is primarily spread by Aedes aegypti or albopictus mosquitos.

 What are the symptoms of Zika virus?